-Governor McAuliffe has authorized Virginia to proceed with full REAL ID compliance, and DMV plans to issue the first REAL ID compliant Virginia driver's licenses and identification cards on October 1, 2018.
-Current credential holders will have the option of obtaining a REAL ID compliant driver's license or identification card or maintaining their current non-compliant credential.
-Provided that DMV continues to receive expected extensions from the Department of Homeland Security, all Virginia citizens will be able to use their existing driver's licenses and identification cards for access to federal facilities and domestic flights until October 1, 2020.
+DMV expects continued changes as legal requirements are strengthened and new products or services are made available to customers.
+This includes proceeding with full REAL ID Compliance.
+DMV issued the first REAL ID compliant Virginia driver's licenses and identification cards on October 1, 2018.
+Current credential holders have the option of obtaining a REAL ID compliant driver's license or identification card or maintaining their current non-compliant credential.
+Virginia citizens will be able to use their legacy driver's license and identification cards for access to federal facilities and domestic flights until October 1, 2020.
+However, effective now some military bases no longer accept as identification non-compliant driver's license issued since October 1, 2018 that display the phrase "Federal Limits Apply".
+DMV estimates 2.6 million Virginians will come to a CSC location during the two year period to obtain a compliant card.
+The agency has hired additional staff and made other modifications to accommodate the additional volume.

 DMV estimates that to become fully compliant will require approximately \$20.7 million through the 2018-2020 biennium.
-This figure includes costs to address new systems and other IT changes as well as additional temporary staffing and overtime pay that are required to meet the REAL ID requirements and the expected additional customer demand.
-DMV anticipates 40% of our customers, or 2.66 million individuals, will desire a compliant credential.
+This figure includes costs to address new systems and other IT changes as well as additional staffing and overtime pay that are required to meet the REAL ID requirements and the expected additional customer demand.
+DMV anticipates 40% of our customers, or 2.6 million individuals, will desire a compliant credential.
 Due to the timing of their license renewal cycle, two-thirds of these customers will make an additional in-person visit to a DMV customer service center during the period from October 2018 through October 2020 specifically to obtain a REAL ID compliant credential.
+The 2018 General Assembly authorized a one-time \$10 surcharge on compliant credentials to fund the implementation costs.